-7.6 CONCLUSION
+7.6 CONCLUDING REMARKS

-In turbulent free-surface flows, the strong interactions between turbulent waters and surrounding atmosphere may lead to some self-aeration, air entrainment, spray and splashing.
-This is the entrainment/entrapment of air bubbles which are advected within the bulk of the flow and the light diffraction on the entrained bubble interfaces gives a whitish appearance to the waters, called commonly white waters.
-In Nature, free-surface aeration may be encountered at waterfalls, in steep mountain streams and river rapids, as well as at breaking.
-The 'white waters' provide always some spectacular effect as illustrated in Figures 7.20 and 7.21.
-Although classical examples include the tidal bore of the Qiantang river in China, the Zambesi rapids in Africa, and the 980 m high Angel Falls in South America, 'white waters' are observed also in smaller streams, torrents and rivers.
-The rushing waters may become gravitationless in waterfalls, impacting downstream on rocks and water pools where their impact is surrounded by splashing, spray and fog as at Niagara Falls and Iguazu Falls.
-Self-aeration in man-made structures is also common, ranging from artistic fountains, attraction parks to engineering and industrial applications (Fig. 7.20 & 7.21).
+In turbulent free-surface flows, the strong interactions between turbulent waters and the atmosphere may lead to some self-aeration.
+That is, the entrainment/entrapment of air bubbles that are advected within the bulk of the flow and give a 'white' appearance to the waters.
+In Nature, free-surface aerated flows are encountered at waterfalls, in mountain rivers and river rapids, and when wave breaking occurs on the ocean surface.
+'White waters' provide always spectacular effects (Fig. 7.20).
+While classical examples include the tidal bore of the Qiantang river in China, the Zambesi rapids in Africa, and the 980 m high Angel Falls in South America, 'white waters' are observed also in smaller streams and torrents.
+The rushing waters may become gravitationless in waterfalls, impacting downstream on rocks and water pools where their impact is often surrounded by splashing, spray and fog (e.g. Niagara Falls).
+Man-made self-aeration is also common, ranging from artistic fountains to engineering and industrial applications.